Ellora Caves, Kailasanatha Temple

 - Cave 25 (Kumbharvadam).
 Contains beautiful sculpture of Surya – Sun god – driving his chariot towards the dawn.

 Beautiful waterfall between cave 28 and Dumar Lena adds unexpected charm to these unique monuments.

 - Cave 29 (Dhumar Lena) – created in the late 6th century.
 Unusual, cross-shaped planning.
 Contains enormous, beautiful sculpted panels with depictions of Shiva, other exquisite carvings.

-Creators of these last five temples draw much of inspiration from the older, existing temples.
-Jain temples are not large if compared to Hindu and Buddhist structures – Jain religion is religion of asceticism.
+Creators of these last five temples draw much inspiration from the older, existing temples.
+Jain temples are not large if compared to Hindu and Buddhist structures – Jain religion is the religion of asceticism.
 Jain stone carvings though are unsurpassed in quality and complexity.
-Earlier many stone carvings were covered with paint which for most part is gone now.
+Earlier many stone carvings were covered with paint which for the most part is gone now.

 - Cave 30 (Chhota Kailash) – smaller version of Kailash Temple with beautiful pillars.

 - Cave 32 (Indra Sabha – Indra’s Assembly Hall).
 Extremely ornate, two floors.
 In the center, there stands a monolithic shrine.
 The ceiling is adorned with an enormous carving of lotus.
 Contains remnants of a valuable mural which in its artistic technique shows the beginning of the medieval period in Indian painting.
 Sculpture of naked Gomateshwara who stands to meditate in a forest without noticing how the vines have grown and twisted around his legs and scorpions and snakes crawl around him.